eodas/ArduinoTron/README.md

 You can have an unlimited number and combination of Arduino Tron IoT Devices and/or EOSPY GPS Client tracking devices in use with Arduino Tron AI-IoT.
 (Optionally, download EOSPY server from our website http://www.eospy.com and Download EOSPY GPS client from the Google Store, standard or TI-SensorTag version.)

-(1) Arduino Tron AI-IoT – To install the Arduino Tron AI-IoT program on your windows computer, download and install the "Eclipse IDE for Java Developers."
+(1) Arduino Tron AI-IoT - To install the Arduino Tron AI-IoT program on your windows computer, download and install the "Eclipse IDE for Java Developers."
-Use the Eclipse feature to add new software, available on the Eclipse menu “Help -> Install New Software”.
-Select the “Add” option and install these packages:
+Use the Eclipse feature to add new software, available on the Eclipse menu "Help -> Install New Software".
+Select the "Add" option and install these packages:
 Drools + jBPM Update Site 7.7.0 - http://downloads.jboss.org/jbpm/release/7.7.0.Final/updatesite/
 BPMN2-Modeler 1.4.2 - http://download.eclipse.org/bpmn2-modeler/updates/oxygen/1.4.2/
 GIT the Arduino Tron from the source code repository, and Import Existing Maven project.

-(2) Arduino Tron Sensor – To install the Arduino Tron application on your Arduino device, download the Arduino Tron Sensor application from GIT.
+(2) Arduino Tron Sensor - To install the Arduino Tron application on your Arduino device, download the Arduino Tron Sensor application from GIT.
 Update the with WiFi network values for network SSID (name) and network password.
 Update the Arduino Tron Server IP address and unique unit ID values.
 Also, you may use a DHT11 digital temperature and humidity sensor (see the Arduino Tron Sensor sketch for more details and information).